Deed of inter-group guarantee of loan

 About this document

-This professionally drawn agreement provides for one or more companies to guarantee the obligations of one or more other members of the group of companies, as set out in a named, identifiable contract.
-It gives strong protection for the lender.
+A cross guarantee allows one or more companies within a group to guarantee the obligations of one or more of the other members as set out in a named, identifiable contract.

-This arrangement could be made at start of a new original contract or supplemental to an existing one.
-Such an agreement is most often used to guarantee repayment of a debt, but a cross guarantee could be used to cover any contractual obligation.
+Such an agreement is most often used to guarantee the repayment of a debt, but a cross guarantee could be used to cover any contractual obligation.

-The document also provides options for changes to the terms of the main agreement.
+The document also provides options for variation of the terms of the main agreement.

-Applicable to any situation, including where the group companies are outside the UK.
+It can be used in conjunction with any other contract, including in situations where the group companies are outside the UK.

-This deed of inter-company cross guarantee may be signed as a deed, or as a simple agreement under hand, as the notes explain.
+This document may be signed as a deed (without consideration), or as a simple agreement under hand, as the notes explain.

 The law in this document

-There is no modern statute law relating to guarantees.
-This document is based on contract common law.
+There is no statute law relating to guarantees that limits the arrangements you can make.
+This document is based on common contract law.

-If you are looking for a situation where the guarantor is not a member of the same group of companies, or where you want to guarantee performance rather than repayment, look at Deed of inter-company cross guarantee.
+If your situation is one where the guarantor is not a member of the same group of companies, or where you want specifically to guarantee performance rather than repayment of a debt, look at our cross guarantee agreement.

-Net Lawman offers other document templates related to new guarantees at Guarantees and Indemnities.
+Net Lawman also offers other document templates related to guarantees and indemnities.